 Arizona tax \$1,020

-Less clean elections tax reduction (10)

 Less public school tax credit (300)

-Arizona tax Liability \$ 710
+Arizona tax Liability \$720

 Line 9 - Entire income upon which Arizona tax is imposed

 For the purpose of the credit, Mr. and Mrs. F compute the entire income upon which Arizona tax is imposed as follows: